yenchenchou/mle-career-path/SQL/Questions.md

         where year = 2020;
         ```

-    - What if you want the employee name with max salary at 2020: use subquery
+    - What if you want the employee name with max salary at 2020: use subquery, but usually you will just use group by

         ```SQL
         select name, salary